brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing/index.md

 ## A little thing to some, but&nbsp;.&nbsp;.&nbsp;.

 To others, this enhancement may seem trivial.
-For me, it makes it easier and faster to write, especially when I'm doing a more technical piece that requires multiple `yellowBox` instances to focus your attention on gotchas, or when I'm adding updates to older posts (as I often do).
+For me, it makes it easier and faster to write, especially when I'm doing a more technical piece that requires multiple `box` instances to focus your attention on gotchas, or when I'm adding updates to older posts (as I often do).

 I certainly can write stuff in HTML when needed.
 I've been doing it for a quarter of a century.
 Still: if I can do the same thing in Markdown, and far more quickly, why not?

-So, thanks to this new enhanced attributes capability (and some fairly painless searching/replacing within the appropriate posts), I was able to retire both the `yellowBox` and `imgcCapt` shortcodes in favor of the simpler, more quickly typed attributes for the CSS classes they invoked.
+So, thanks to this new enhanced attributes capability (and some fairly painless searching/replacing within the appropriate posts), I was able to retire both the `box` and `imgcCapt` shortcodes in favor of the simpler, more quickly typed attributes for the CSS classes they invoked.
 And, as I have need to call more CSS from Markdown over time, this capability will continue to make that a comparative breeze.

 Easier and faster `===` better.
 I'm grateful to the Hugo dev team for adding this functionality to Hugo in version 0.81.0 --- and will be in the future every time I can add, **HTML-free**, some yellow-boxed text, or an image caption, or any *other* item that needs special handling in CSS.